samayoo7/To-Do-App-NodeJs/README.md

 - ✅ After changing the DATABASE_URL.
 - ✅ If Prisma Client is missing or outdated.

-- To View your database run following command: npx prisma studio
+2. To View your database run following command
+*npx prisma studio*